NextCenturyCorporation/mcs-pipeline/README.md

 * See what machines are running.
 Within the code you can look for specific types of machines (like 'p2.xlarge', the default) or a location ('us-east-1').
-It would be pretty eash to get it to look for tags.
+It would be pretty easy to get it to look for tags.
 * Get a list of the scenes to run
 * Create a thread pool of size of the number of machines
 * In each thread: